braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 ### Button Tracking Improvements

 We've introduced a new [`appboyBridge`][1] Javascript method (`appboyBridge.logClick(button_id_string)`) to programatically track button clicks, for scenarios where users are not clicking links, or for tracking buttons after making some API request within a campaign.
+See our Javascript [documentation](https://js.appboycdn.com/web-sdk/latest/doc/module-appboy.html#.logClick) for more details.

 Additionally, HTML In-App Messages are no longer limited to recording one button click even per impression.